daisysj/EC601-Project-AAS/README.md

 ### User Stories:

 <ul>

+<li> I, as a grauduate school admission officer, should be able to see a report of sentimental analysis on the reference letters</li>

+<li> I, as a graduate school admission officer, should be able to see the applicants’ chance of admission based on their application materials.</li>

+<li> I, as a graduate school admission officer, should be able to log into the system.</li>

 <li> I, as a grauduate school admission officer, should be able to see the applicant's undergrad university, its world ranking  and whether the applicant should take TOEFL test or not.</li>

 <li> I, as a grauduate school admission officer, should be able to see the applicant's GPA (under 4.0 scale).</li>

-<li> <strong>I, as a grauduate school admission officer, should be able to get a list of categories of the courses the student has taken. </strong></li>
+<li> I, as a grauduate school admission officer, should be able to get a list of categories of the courses the student has taken.</li>

-<li><strong> I, as a grauduate school admission officer, should be able to see the student's ranking among all applicants from the same university.</strong></li>
+<li>I, as a grauduate school admission officer, should be able to see the student's ranking among all applicants from the same university.</li>

-<li> I, as a grauduate school admission officer, should be able to see a report of sentimental analysis on the reference letters</li>

 <li> I, as a grauduate school admission officer, should be able to get a list of honors and/or academic achievements the applicant gained during undergrad.</li>